-- on 16 January 2012 the China Iron Ore Spot Trading Platform officially opened for trading; - on 22 March 2012, the China Securities Regulatory Commission approved the Dalian Commodity Exchange to conduct the trade of coke future; - the MIIT of the GOC published the 'Admittance Conditions of Scrap Steel Processing Industry' on 11 October 2012.
+- on 16 January 2012 the China Iron Ore Spot Trading Platform officially opened for trading; - on 22 March 2012, the China Securities Regulatory Commission approved the Dalian Commodity Exchange to conduct the trade of coke future; - the Ministry of Industry and Information Technology (MIIT) of the GOC published the 'Admittance Conditions of Scrap Steel Processing Industry' on 11 October 2012.
 These conditions require newly-established scrap steel processing and distributing enterprises to have the ability to process in excess of 150,000 tons per year of scrap steel; - in 2012 the State Council published the 12th Five Year Guideline of Energy Conservation and Emission Reduction.
-This envisages that by the year 2015 the energy conservation for each ton of steel produced will be reduced to 580 kilograms of coal equivalent at best; - in 2012, China's MIIT published the 'Standard Conditions of Production and Operation of the Iron and Steel Industry (amended version 2012)' in order to further promote the structural adjustments and industrial upgrading of the iron and steel industry; - in October 2012, MIIT published the "Admittance Conditions of Scrap Steel Processing Industry".
-These conditions require newly established scrap steel processing and distributing enterprises to have the ability to process in excess of 150,000 tons per year of scrap metal; - on 15 October 2012, the NYMEX trading platform under CME Group listed the contract of the Chinese Steel Rebar HRB 400 (mysteel) Futures for trading; and
+This envisages that by the year 2015 the energy conservation for each ton of steel produced will be reduced to 580 kilograms of coal equivalent at best; - in 2012, China's MIIT published the 'Standard Conditions of Production and Operation of the Iron and Steel Industry (amended version 2012)' in order to further promote the structural adjustments and industrial upgrading of the iron and steel industry; - on 15 October 2012, the New York Mercantile Exchange (NYMEX) trading platform under CME Group listed the contract of the Chinese Steel Rebar HRB 400 (mysteel) Futures for trading; and - in 2012 the state council published the 12th Five Year Guideline of energy conservation and emission reduction".
+This envisages that by the year 2015 the energy consumption for each tonne of steel produced in China will be reduced to 580 kilograms of coal equivalent at best.